 Agriturismo Lemire, Veneto Countryside

 On the Prosecco Superior hills just outside of the town of Conegliano in Veneto is Agriturismo Lemire.
-The owners are a young couple that treat guests with great care offering a Prosecco toast on arrival and an ample Agriturismo-style breakfast.
-Families will appreciate the grounds complete with table tennis, playground set, grills, and walking paths.
+The owners are a young couple that treats guests with great care offering a Prosecco toast on arrival and an ample Agriturismo-style breakfast.
+Families will appreciate the grounds complete with table tennis, playground sets, grills, and walking paths.
 Couples are equally comfortable taking in sunset views of the Italian countryside.
 Single rooms start at €50.00 a night.
 Back to Top

 Bricco Torricella, Piedmont Wine Country